itcodium/react-material-ui/src/modules/Timer/Readme.md

+# The steps for building React apps from scratch

 - Break the app into components
 - Build a static version of the app
 - Determine what should be stateful